 This appliance is also fitted with a patented tertiary air combustion system that burns otherwise uncombusted gasses in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
-The Tertiary air supply to the stove is controlled automatically by the draught in the flue and firebox.
+The Tertiary air supply to the stove is controlled automatically by the draught in the flue and firebox and the single air control.
 At certain stages of burning you will notice "jets" of swirling flame emerging near the air holes to the rear of the firebox.
-This is not always visible depending upon the fuels and burn cycle stage so there is nothing untoward happening if it cannot be seen.
+For maximum efficiency on coal fuels the amount of tertiary air is greatly reduced.